 One-on-one swim lessons with a trained swim instructor are held each summer at the Outdoor Family Center.
 Each 30-minute session is scheduled between the instructor and the participant.

-Our lifeguards are on the pool deck to ensure your safety and have the authority to restrict any behavior deemed unsafe.
+Our lifeguards are here to ensure your safety and have the authority to restrict any behavior deemed unsafe.
 Y members and guests must follow all safety guidelines or may be asked to leave the pool area.